 Small groups of people can operate with very little formal structure to get their work done.
 Indeed, members of project teams are expected to be able to take up more than one role; the project manager may also be the chief engineer, for example.
-As part of their day-to-day job (non-project work), it is commonplace to establish functional areas which often reflect specialist groups:
+As part of their day-today job (non-project work), it is commonplace to establish functional areas which often reflect specialist groups:

 - marketing

-- · product design and engineering
+- product design and engineering

 - manufacturing

 - sales

 - purchasing

 - information systems

 - finance

 - human resources

 Many large organisations, such as those that manufacture electrical goods, may also divide into groups to reflect the different classes of product.
 For example, the division responsible for washing machines and the one responsible for televisions will have their own, separate functional areas.
 A project to develop a new product may, for example, involve the marketing, information systems, product design and engineering and manufacturing areas of a company.
 The loyalties of people working in hierarchical organisations tend to follow lines of vertical reporting and conflicts might arise as a result of horizontal links within the project, as the different areas may have different objectives and cultures.
 Forming a team to work on a project is seen as beneficial.
 Such a grouping brings diverse knowledge, assumptions, ideas and skills to bear upon the project's goal.
-But the tension across the various linkages within the team can have a detrimental effect on the outcome of a project unless care is taken to ensure otherwise.